cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     selection: Array<Annotation>;
 };

-// Warning: (ae-missing-release-tag) "AnnotationSelectionChangeEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type AnnotationSelectionChangeEventType = Types_2.CustomEventType<AnnotationSelectionChangeEventDetail>;

-// Warning: (ae-missing-release-tag) "AnnotationState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type AnnotationState = {
     [key: string]: FrameOfReferenceSpecificAnnotations;
 };

-// Warning: (ae-missing-release-tag) "AnnotationTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export abstract class AnnotationTool extends BaseTool {
     // (undocumented)